meilisearch/documentation/guides/advanced_guides/synonyms.md

 If multiples words have an equivalent meaning in your dataset, you can decide to create a synonym list for these words.
 The search engine will give the same search results for any search with one of the associated words as a query.

-Synonyms are considered to be exactly the same.
+Synonyms are considered to be the same.
 A search on a word or its synonym will return the same search result.

 ::: warning